electric-sql/archived-electric-next/docs/about.md

     theme="dark"
 />

-### Refocusing
+### Refocusing our product strategy

-Delivering on the opportunity
-So far we’ve focused on negatives.
-Let's take stock of the positives.
-Building on the BEAM with Elixir is a rock solid foundation.
-A lot of the engineering and algorithms are sound.
-Valter's solutions to building a conflict-free system directly on Postgres (a database which has MVCC internally but doesn't allow you to query a snapshot externally) remain a work of art.
-We've learned a lot about the design space and trade-offs from developing in public.
-With our early adopter community and from other awesome projects and people, like @schinkling and @tantaman.
-In the case of Kyle Mathews, our most active user also joined the team.
-Bringing all his experience and insight from building and scaling Gatsby.
-One of the most loved and used developer platforms of the last decade.
-Most importantly, the promise is still there.
-As Jack McCloy eloquently points out, the opportunity here is bigger that you think.
-Bigger than you think talk embed
-The prize here, if we can deliver a reliable, usable platform, is to change the way most software is built in the future.
-An opportunity that doesn't come around very often.

-Worse is better
 One of the many insights that Kyle has brought is that successful systems evolve from simple systems that work.
 This is Gall's law:

-“A complex system that works is invariably found to have evolved from a simple system that worked.
+> “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
-You have to start over, beginning with a working simple system.” -- John Gall: General systemantics, an essay on how systems work, and especially how they fail, 1975
+You have to start over, beginning with a working simple system.” -- [John Gall: Systemantics, how systems work, and especially how they fail](https://archive.org/details/systemanticshows00gall)

-Echoed in conversations we've had with Paul Copplestone at Supabase.
-His approach to successfully building this type of software is to make the system incremental and composable.
-This is reflected in the Supabase Architecture docs's Product Principles:
+This has been echoed in conversations we've had with [Paul Copplestone](https://linkedin.com/in/paulcopplestone) at [Supabase](https://supabase.com).
+His approach to successfully building our type of software is to make the system incremental and composable, as reflected in the [Supabase Architecture](https://supabase.com/docs/guides/getting-started/architecture) guide's product principles:

-Supabase is composable.
+> Supabase is composable.
 Even though every product works in isolation, each product on the platform needs to 10x the other products.

-To make a system that's incremental and composable, we need to find a way to pare Electric down to its core.
-To make a simple system that is valuable and bulletproof -- and then iterate on that.
-Incrementally adding layers whilst maintaining the same standards of usability and reliability.
+To make a system that's incremental and composable, we need to decouple the Electric stack.
+So it's not a one-size-fits-all vertical stack but, instead, more of a loosely coupled set of primitives around a smaller core.

-This aligns with the principle of "Worse is Better", defined in 1989 by Richard P. Gabriel:
+This aligns with the principle of [Worse is Better](https://en.wikipedia.org/wiki/Worse_is_better), defined by Richard P. Gabriel:

-Software quality does not necessarily increase with functionality: there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.
+> Software quality does not necessarily increase with functionality: there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.

 Gabriel contrasts "Worse is Better" with a make the "Right Thing" approach that aims to create the optimal solution.
 Which sounds painfully like our ambitions to make an optimal local-first platform.
-Whereas worse is better, moving functionality out of scope, will actually allow us to make the core better and deliver on the opportunity.
+Whereas moving functionality out of scope, will actually allow us to make the core better and deliver on the opportunity.

+So, hopefully now our motivation is clear.
+We need to find a way to simplify Electric, make it more loosely coupled, bring it back to it's core and iterate on solid foundations.

+That's what we've done and are trying to do with `electric-next`.

 ## What's changed?